ziwenzu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Ziwen Zu is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ziwen Zu is a Ph.D. student of political science at the UCSD.
+His research encompasses a range of topics including political institutions,  international political economy, violence and conflicts as well as statistical methodology.
+His research regionally focuses on China and global south.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He spent childhood in China, holding a B.A. in public policy from Sun [Yat-Sen University](https://en.wikipedia.org/wiki/Sun_Yat-sen_University).
+After finishing undergraduate study, he went to Duke University where he earned an [M.A. in Political Science](https://polisci.duke.edu/graduate/ma) under the supervision of [Melanie Manion](https://sites.duke.edu/melaniemanion/)